 Advantages of Filing a Provisional Patent Application

 Filing a provisional patent application confers a number of benefits:

-You can use a “Patent Pending” notice to deter others from copying your invention.
+- You can use the “Patent Pending” notice to deter others from copying your invention.

-The expiration date of your patent is extended, if the USPTO later approves your application.
+- The expiration date of your patent will effectively be extended, if the USPTO later approves your application.

 We discuss each of these benefits in detail in the sections that follow.

 Assess the Commercial Potential of Your Invention Before Filing for a Patent

 Alexander Graham Bell almost didn’t get the patent for the telephone.
 On the day that he filed his patent application, a rival inventor, Elisha Gray, filed for the same invention.
 Historians attribute Bell’s victory at the USPTO to several factors (see Appendix A), the most important of which was that Gray never bothered to fight for the patent.
 Gray, a businessman, didn’t believe that the telephone had any commercial potential and filed his patent documents as an afterthought.
 He believed (as did his business partners and attorneys) that the telephone was a novelty not worth pursuing.